vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step5.md

 In this lab we are using a simple example of a webservice that returns a message on the `localhost:8181/listUsers` endpoint.

-Before we make a change and verify a re-deployment, lets see that Flux has installed this service into the cluster.
+Before we make a change and verify a re-deployment, lets see that Flux has installed this app into the cluster.

 By default, Flux git pull frequency is set to 5 minutes.
 You can tell Flux to sync the changes immediately with: